gjpelletier/pstide/README.md

   with updated observations.
 Seattle, WA, Pacific Marine Environmental
   Laboratory: 103.

-David Finlayson translated the code to Python 2.x in 2004, and included the following paragraphs in a readme file:
+David Finlayson translated the Lavelle and Mofjeld's Fortran code to Python 2.x in 2004, and included the following paragraphs in a readme file:

 Hal Mofjeld (Oceanographer, PMEL) maintained the code and updated it as languages and hardware have progressed; occasionally helping researchers